Toward Efficient Agents: Memory, Tool learning, and Planning: Efficient Memory

 \paragraph{Rule-enhanced Retrieval.} Some methods enhance retrieval by incorporating additional rule-based scoring factors and applying preprocessing steps before retrieval.
 Generative Agents~\citep{park2023generative} and Human-like memory~\citep{hou2024my} take time into consideration, namely recency and elapsed time in these works.
 Apart from this, Generative Agents adds importance, a score generated by LLM based on the semantic importance, and Human-like memory adds recall frequency, computed according to the mathematical model.
 Agent KB~\citep{tang2025agent} employs a hybrid retrieval strategy that integrates lexical matching with semantic ranking by task similarity, combining both signals into a unified retrieval score.
 For long-term event retrieval, LD-Agent~\citep{li2025hello} combines semantic relevance, noun-based topic overlap, and an exponential time-decay factor into an overall score, and only retrieves memories whose semantic similarity exceeds a threshold.
 While the aforementioned methods improve retrieval by adding additional scoring factors while keeping the computational cost comparable to vanilla retrieval, MemInsight~\citep{salama2025meminsight} augments memories with LLM generated attribute value annotations and leverages these augmentations for retrieval, either by filtering memories via attribute matching or by embedding the aggregated augmentations for vector similarity search.
+MemGAS~\citep{xu2026from} applies LLM-based filtering to the retrieved multi-granularity memories, removing redundant and noisy content before response generation.
+RF-Mem~\citep{zhang2026evoking} improves retrieval efficiency with a familiarity uncertainty-guided dual-path retriever.
+It routes high-familiarity queries to a fast top-$K$ Familiarity path, while activating a deeper Recollection path for uncertain queries through clustering and iterative evidence expansion in embedding space.
+SimpleMem~\citep{liu2026simplememefficientlifelongmemory} similarly controls online access cost through query-adaptive retrieval, using a small set of compact memories for simple queries and expanding to broader consolidated memories only when complex multi-fact reasoning is needed.